ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-20-Image-Caption.md

 If you are interested I encourage you to take a look.

 ## Bleu Score
+Once the caption is generated how do we decide how good it is?
+A common metric for evaluating Image Caption models is the Bleu Score.
+It is a popular metric for other NLP applications like translation and language models as well.

+It is a simple metric and measures the number of sequential words that match between the predicted and the ground truth caption.
+It compares n-grams of various lengths from 1 through 4 to do this.

+eg. Predicted Caption: "A dog stands on green grass" Ground Truth Caption: "The dog is standing on the grass"

+The predicted words that also occur in the true caption are "dog", "on" and "grass", out of a total of six predicted words.

+_Bleu Score for 1-gram = Correctly Predicted Words / Total predicted Words_

+_Bleu Score for 1-gram = 3/6 = 0.5_

 ## Conclusion
 With the advances made in Computer Vision and NLP, today's Image Captioning models are able to produce results that almost match human performance.
 When you input a photograph and get back a perfect human-readable caption, it almost feels like science fiction!